Souloutz/School-Fund-App/docs/DesignDoc.md

 Low Coupling: Each class should be as independent as possible.
 For example, the Gift and User CRUD operations are implemented in separate files to avoid conflict.
 Although the code actions are mostly the same, it would be best to keep them separated in case we need unique code for one.

 Controller: We followed the Controller Model View model for creating our software.
-For example, GiftController nad UserController are separate, while Gift and Controller classes are in their own files in the model folder.
+For example, GiftController and UserController are separate, while Gift and Controller classes are in their own files in the model folder.
 We also have a separate folder for persistence, which deals with persistence.

 Law of Demeter: We separated the Gift and User classes, they cannot access each others data.